-Certain vessel with a net carrying amount of P288.9 million and P301.1 million as of March 31, 2021 and December 31, 2020, respectively, was used as collateral to secure the payment of these loans (see Note 9).
+Certain vessel with a net carrying amount of P230.6 million and P238.9 million as of March 31, 2022 and December 31, 2021, respectively, was used as collateral to secure the payment of these loans (see Note 9).

-b.4.
+b.3.
 CLC and WSI

 On August 27, 2019, CLC and WSI entered into a loan agreement with CBC to finance the acquisition of a real estate property and for the construction of a warehouse facility on the said property amounting to P800.0 million and P450.0 million, respectively.
 The loan is subject to a fixed interest rate of 7.25% for the first ten years and subject to repricing for the remaining five years.
 On the interest rate resetting date, the interest rate shall be repriced and determined based on the higher of the benchmark rate and interest spread of 250 bps, divided by the interest premium of factor of 95% or a floor rate of 7.25%.
 The loan is payable on a quarterly basis up to 15 years from the initial drawdown, inclusive of two-years grace period from the date of signing.
-As of March 31, 2021 and December 31, 2020, CLC has total drawdown amounting to P800.0 million from the term loan facility.
-The agreement requires CLC, in its consolidated financial statements, to maintain debt-to-equity ratio of not more than 3.00:1.00 and DSCR of not less than 1:25.
+As of March 31, 2022 and December 31, 2021, CLC has total drawdown amounting to P800.0 million from the term loan facility.
+The agreement requires CLC, in its interim consolidated financial statements, to maintain debt-to-equity ratio of not more than 3.00:1.00 and DSCR of not less than 1:25.

-The property of the Company with net carrying amount of P1,199.5 million as of March 31, 2021 and December 31, 2020 was used as a collateral to secure payment of this loan (see Note 9).
-The loan agreement also requires the Company to maintain a reserve accounts specifically for payment of principal and interest; such amounts are presented as part of Restricted cash under the Other Current Assets and Other Non-current Assets accounts in the consolidated statements of financial position (see Notes 8 and 12).
+The land of the Company, classified under Investment properties in 2021, and Property and equipment in 220, with net carrying amount of P1,199.7 million as of March 31, 2022 and December 31, 2021 was used as a collateral to secure payment of this loan (see Notes 8 and 9).
+The loan agreement also requires the Company to maintain a reserve accounts specifically for payment of principal and interest; such amounts are presented as part of Restricted cash under the Other Current Assets and Other Non-current Assets accounts in the interim consolidated statements of financial position (see Notes 7 and 12).